shadowwa/fzf.devicon.vim/README.md

 This fork is compatible side by side with `fzf.vim` however it is NOT required!
 The commands that this plugin exports are post-fixed so as to NOT conflict with the originals

+Due to the rename that took place after the fork updates from upstream need to be applied manually, so the current latest git commit from `fzf.vim` that is included here is `d4d36b412bdc53e8bdaf0e2714a2227f51781d68`

 Example GIF
 -----------